Mexico travel guide

-Take care when withdrawing money from ATMs or exchanging money at Bureau de Change.
+Take care when withdrawing money from ATMs or exchanging money at bureau de change.
 It’s generally safer to use ATMs during daylight hours and inside shops or malls.

 Be wary of people presenting themselves as police officers trying to fine or arrest you for no apparent reason.
 If in doubt, ask for identification and if possible note the officer’s name, badge number, and patrol car number.

 Foreign visitors and residents may be targeted by scam artists.
 Be wary of strangers approaching you or contacting you by phone asking for personal information or financial help.
-If you or your relatives or friends are asked to transfer money to Mexico make absolutely sure that it is not part of a scam and that you have properly checked with the person receiving the money that they are requesting it.
+If you or your relatives or friends are asked to transfer money to Mexico, make absolutely sure that it is not part of a scam and that you have properly checked with the person receiving the money that they are requesting it.

 Short-term opportunistic kidnapping - called ‘express kidnapping’ - can occur, particularly in urban areas.
 Victims are forced to withdraw funds from credit or debit cards at a cash point to secure their release.
-Where victims have friends or relatives living locally, a ransom may be demanded from them.
-You should comply with requests and not attempt to resist such attacks.

 Longer-term kidnapping for financial gain also occurs, and there have been allegations of police officers being involved.
 Be discreet about discussing your financial or business affairs in places where you may be overheard by others.

 To reduce air pollution, Mexico City and some other parts of the country have introduced restrictions on driving.
-Cars may be forbidden from entering certain areas on particular days, based on their number plates.
+Cars may be forbidden from entering certain areas on particular days, based on their number plates, check the Hoy no Circula programme for further details.
 These regulations are strictly enforced and offenders face heavy fines and temporary confiscation of their vehicle.
 This only applies to older vehicles and not to newer models which are often used for car hire.
 Please double check with your car hire company directly.

 If you take part in adventurous sports (including paragliding, skydiving, scuba diving and jet-skiing), make sure adequate safety precautions are in place.
 Equipment may not meet UK safety and insurance standards.
 Only use reputable operators, and satisfy yourself that the company is using the most up-to-date equipment and safety features, and that they are fully licensed and insured.
 Check that you’re covered by your travel insurance for all the activities you want to undertake.
 British nationals have been injured and in some cases killed participating in extreme sports.